Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: CASE STUDIES

+where $\mathbf{u}_{\min}=[-10\ -10]^{\top},$ and $\mathbf{u}_{\max}=[10\ 10]^{\top}$. $Obs_j$ is a superellipse defined by \eqref{eq:obs} where $j=3,4,5$.
 Here, $Reg_j$ belongs to Category II and $Obs_j$ belongs to Category I for $j=1,2,3,4,5$.
 In plain terms, the STL formula $\varphi$ requires the robot to reach $Reg_1$ within the time interval $[0,3]$ and $Reg_2$ within $[3,6]$, while avoiding obstacles $Obs_3$, $Obs_4$ and $Obs_5$ at all times.
 The time horizon of $\varphi$ is $6$.
 All five predicates have a relative degree of $2$ with respect to system~\eqref{eq:robot}.
 In this example, we set $\mathbf Q(\mathbf x(t), \bm\theta_q)$ to be an identity matrix, so for all $t>0$ the output of the previous layers reduces to $\mathbf F(\mathbf x(t), \bm\theta_f)$, which serves as a memoryless reference control.
 We directly adopt the FeasiBN-VarP configuration described in Sec.~\ref{subsubsec:caseI1}.
 RefNet and InitNet are implemented as feedforward neural networks with three fully connected layers each.
 For the robustness measure, we adopt the exponential robustness in \eqref{eq:pho2} and \eqref{eq:pho3}.

 \textbf{Analysis and Discussion.} In Fig.~\ref{fig:uni-fc}, the 10 trajectories illustrate how FeasiBN-VarP behaves under different sampled initial conditions.
 All trajectories avoid the obstacles and reach the target regions, demonstrating reliable satisfaction of the STL specification.
 The method adaptively utilizes the available free space by choosing obstacle-avoiding routes that best match each initial configuration.
 For example, the trajectories mainly differ in how they pass the region between $Reg_1$ and $Reg_2$: all of them move above $Obs_3$, but some travel closer to the upper boundary of $Obs_3$ while others take slightly higher arcs before turning toward $Reg_2$.
 These variations arise from different initial positions, leading FeasiBN-VarP to exploit nearby free space differently while still producing valid specification-satisfying paths.
 Overall, the results illustrate robust and consistent performance across diverse initial conditions.